tobiashillmer/DeepLearningCourse2023/Excercises/1_foundations/answers.md

 1.

-## Description of pracitical answers
+## Description of practical answers